lucas-santoni/dotfiles/gnome.info.md

 * User themes *For themes*
 * Workspace indicator *Workspace indicator in topbar*
 * TopIcons *Move legacy tray icons to the topbar*
+* Notifications Alert *Reminds you that your notification tray is not empty*

 ## Theming